trongtuyen96/selenium-grid-docker-zalenium/README.md

     <em>click video button to view</em>
 </p>

-# Set up Selenium Grid with Docker image using different machines
+# Set up Selenium Grid with Docker using different machines
 The Hub and Nodes will be created on different machines/VMs, they need to know each other's IPs to communicate properly.
 If more than one node will be running on the same Machine/VM, they must be configured to expose different ports.
 And as I already mentioned, using different containers for hub and nodes, it is the same concept with setting up Hub and Nodes on different machines, which requires us to specify Event Bus, Publish Event port and Subscribe Event port.